xlliu7/E2E-TAD/README.md

 <!-- We're currently refactoring the codebase to make it a generic framework for end-to-end temporal action detection.
 We hope to release the  -->
 We hope that E2E-TAD can accelerate the research and applications of end-to-end temporal action detection.

+Update 2022/6/9: We plan to release the code in the second half of June.

 ## Models
 ### THUMOS14